prcutler/paulcutler.org/content/posts/2020-12-23-displaying-album-info/index.md

 With some trial and error I was able to display the list, but it showed up as code, looking like:
 `['Electronic', 'Pop']`.
 No one wants to see that.
 The challenge is that Chameleon templates use something like a shorthand for Python code.
 I revisited two of my former projects where I would iterate over a list and show the results, but after lots of trial and error I felt like I was going backwards.
-After lots of search engine queries and Stack Overflow searching I did what I always do when I get stuck:  I ask my wife.
+Some more search engine queries and Stack Overflow searching I did what I always do when I get stuck:  I asked my wife.
 It took her about 15 minutes to figure out how to loop over the list and show it in bullets:

 ```